What “The Big Short” Teaches Us About How Markets Work

 The changes that would ultimately lead to the collapse of the housing market were multi-pronged, and it is overly simplistic to say that there was just one factor that caused the downfall.
 Wealthsimple.com provides a great explanation of how a multitude of forces came together to cause a general decline in prices of housing throughout the country:

-Fannie Mae wanted everyone to attain the American dream of homeownership, regardless of credit.
-Lenders who extended home loans to high-risk borrowers offered mortgages with unconventional terms to reflect the increased likelihood of default.
+2. Lenders extended home loans to high-risk borrowers, offering mortgages with unconventional terms to reflect the increased likelihood of default.

 What Burry did is what is known as a “short.”
 This is when an investor bets against the value of a particular asset.
 Essentially, the investor who takes out a short position is selling the asset at its current price with the hopes that the price will decline going forward.
 If the price declines, then the investor purchases back the asset at a lower price to replace the asset that they sold, and they pocket the difference between those two prices.
 Of course, if the value of the asset increases, the investor is on the hook for replacing the asset anyway and can lose money as the value climbs.